 Mawnan School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the Mawnan School online safety policy and the acceptable user policy for staff.
+Please also refer to Mawnan School's online safety policy and the acceptable user policy for staff.

 Cyber Crime: This is a criminal activity committed using computers and/or the internet.